NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/Webapp.rst

 Deploy the web application
 **************************

-To build and deploy the web application to the Storage Account created while setting up *Bifravst* in your Azure account, run the following commands:
+To build and deploy the web application to the Storage Account created while setting up the nRF Asset Tracker in your Azure account, run the following commands:

 .. code-block:: bash